A Quick Guide to Writing an Extended Response for the GED Language Arts Test

 - Make an outline.
 Don’t write right away.
 Create an outline first.
 Choose a position that you can easily defend based on what you’ve read, then list down the main points to support this position.

-- Your essay should have:1.
-An introduction that states your main argument
+- 1. An introduction that states your main argument

 2. At least 3 paragraphs with your supporting evidence